unh-aes-internship/unh-aes-internship.github.io/comp690.md

 See [Academic Honesty](http://www.unh.edu/vpsas/handbook/academic-honesty) for more information.

 **STUDENTS WITH DISABILITIES**<br>
 UNH Manchester is committed to providing students with disabilities with a learning experience which assures them of equal access to all programs and facilities of the University, which makes all reasonable academic aids and adjustments for their disabilities and provides them with maximum independence and the full range of participation in all areas of life at UNH Manchester.
 Students who need to document their disability and determine any accommodations, services, or referrals should schedule an appointment with the UNH Manchester Disability Services Coordinator by calling 641-4170.
-For more information, please see [link](http://manchester.unh.edu/student/disability).